Managed Forest Lands

 - Rural in character,

 - At least 20 eligible acres of contiguous parcels of forested land,

 - Not used for agricultural purposes, and

-- Not improved with a structure (a minor, non-residential structure does not disqualify a property).
+- Not improved with a structure (a minor, non-residential structure such as a shed does not disqualify a property).

 The property cannot be enrolled in the Sustainable Forest Incentive Act (SFIA) program.